missionpinball/mpf-docs/displays/display/index.rst

          height: 600

-In this example, the display is called "window".
 You can name your display whatever you want.
 For example, here's a display called "potato" which is
 100x100:

 ::